data-edu/data-science-in-education/_book/06-foundational-skills_2.md

 [image]

-**The Tidyverse, a package of packages**
+**The tidyverse, a package of packages**
-The `tidyverse` is a single package that contains additional packages, and within each of those individual packages are a set of functions.
+The {tidyverse} is a single package that contains additional packages, and within each of those individual packages are a set of functions.
-The `tidyverse` is an excellent tool that has a cohesive syntax across all functions, and the packages allow you do to the bulk of an analytical workflow.
+The {tidyverse} is an excellent tool that has a cohesive syntax across all functions, and the packages allow you do to the bulk of an analytical workflow.
-As of this writing, the `tidyverse` is the only known package of packages.
+As of this writing, the {tidyverse} is the only known package of packages.

 [image]

-## Installing and loading a package
+## Installing and Loading a package

 *Installing a package*

 If you read Chapter 05, you might have noticed at the very end that we both installed and loaded packages, but didn't talk too much about what we were doing.
 We'll get into more detail on installing and loading packages now!